roy-t/MiniRTS/MiniRTS/Worklist.md

 # Worklist
 ## TODO
 - Add icons for where a projector/light/... is
+- The Color and Texture effect do a different kind of depth test (preset depth, vs depth computed in shader) make both possible for both effects and make it available for outline effect?
+Or do clever matrix math so that we can only use the one in the shader!!!

 ### Misc
 - Make it cleaner to select or deselect render pipeline features